Now that you know what is your cash burn rate, you may understand this post’s question.

 FINDING THE ANSWER…

 To find your cash runway, you need to know:

 - Your available cash: it means how much money do you have available to spend.
 Cash on-hand, banks, credit lines, etc.

 - Your cash burn rate: I explained this one in the previous post.
 To find your cash runway, you should consider your net burn rate (cash available net reduction).
 However, I recommend you also simulate your cash runway with your gross burn rate, in order to consider any difficulties you might have in generating revenue or higher expenses than expected.

 The calculation is pretty straightforward:

 Available Cash / Cash Burn Rate = Cash Burn Rate

 Want some help to build the analysis?
-Download my FREE spreadsheet.
-It automatically generates your cash flow forecast and calculate your startup’s cash metrics:
+Check my Cash Flow Forecast Template to automatically generate your cash flow forecast and calculate your startup’s cash metrics: